rhlee123/Project_4/index.md

 ![image](https://user-images.githubusercontent.com/55299814/114247537-5877f280-9963-11eb-9e97-b7d9eb6bfb3a.png)

 It can be seen from the plot above that the mean of the residuals that result from the general additive model slightly deviates from 0.
-Further, when GAM is applied to the dataset, the residuals have a distribution that is skewed right as the median of the distribution is less than the mean of the distribution.
+Further, when GAM is applied to the dataset, the residuals have a distribution that is slightly skewed right as the median of the distribution is less than the mean of the distribution.
+This slight right or positive skewness of the distribution of residuals can be seen in both train and test sets.
 ## Nadaraya Watson